yozorajs/yozora/packages/core-tokenizer/README.md

   npm install --save @yozora/core-tokenizer
   ```

 ## Usage

-According to the Parse Strategy, there are two types of tokenizers: Block Tokenizer and Inline
+According to the parse strategy, there are two types of tokenizers: Block Tokenizer and Inline
-tokenizer.
+Tokenizer.

 ### Block Tokenizer

-The parsing steps of the block tokenizer are divided into three life cycles:
+The parsing steps of the block tokenizer are divided into two life cycles:

-- `match-block`: match a block node and get a `BlockToken`
+- `match-block`: Match a block node and get a `BlockToken`.

-- `parse-block`: Parse `BlockTokens` into a YAST nodes
+- `parse-block`: Parse `BlockToken` lists into Yozora AST nodes.

 #### match-block phase

 In the process of parsing block nodes, the content is read line by line.
-The block-level node has a
+Block-level nodes have a
 nested structure:

 ```markdown {2}